Business and Hotel Management School, Lucerne: Rankings

 In 2023, B.H.M.S. was rated a Five-Star Institute by QS World University Rankings.

+In 2026, B.H.M.S. ranked 12th globally in the QS World University Rankings by Subject (Hospitality & Leisure Management), an improvement of 20 positions compared to the previous year, and holds a five-star rating from QS Stars.

 Campuses

 BHMS has 4 campuses located in the center of Lucerne city within a 5–15 minute walking distance from each other.